Richard-Dent/n8n_simple_ai_chatbot/readme.md

 # Simple AI ChatBot

-The Simple AI ChatBot is a learning AI Agent that provides your with information pertaining to your business.
+The Simple AI ChatBot is a learning AI Agent that provides you with information pertaining to your business.

 ![github profile screenshot](img/GITHUB_SIMPLE_AI_CHATBOT.png)